magmo/Bridge-Wallet/docs/cross-chain-payments-and-execution.md

 If we're working on one chain, it's fairly easy to prevent replay attacks.
 The `userOpHash` [provided by the Entrypoint](https://github.com/magmo/Bridge-Wallet/blob/ad6d24fa2435f449751d1b61e24d12faff1f83a9/contracts/core/EntryPoint.sol#L298) to `validateUserOp` is hashed against the current chain and entrypoint.
 This means that if the UserOp is run against a different chain or entrypoint, there will be a different `userOpHash` causing all the signature checks to fail.

 With cross-chain execution and payments we need a slightly more complicated check.
-To prevent replay attacks we ensure that one of the `ExecuteChainInfo` or `PaymentChainInfo` matches our chainId and entrypoint.
+To prevent replay attacks we ensure that at least one of the `ExecuteChainInfo` or `PaymentChainInfo` contains the network's chainId and entrypoint.
 This ensures that the `UserOp` will only be handled by the chain/entrypoint specified by the `ExecuteChainInfo/PaymentChainInfo`.

 # Signatures